 The Body Power StepTrac BST800 is a 2-in-1 elliptical and stepper trainer.
-It features eight levels of a manual magnetic resistance system, a heavy flywheel for consistent momentum, and a fitness monitor to track essential workout metrics.
+It features eight manual magnetic resistance system levels, a heavy flywheel for consistent momentum, and a fitness monitor to track essential workout metrics.
 It’s an excellent machine for light to intense cardio workouts, recovery training, stamina development, muscle toning, and weight loss.

 I hope you found this article helpful and informative.
 Would you please speak up if you have anything you’d like to share on the topic or any opinions about my website?
 I look forward to your comments, questions, and the sharing of ideas.